 The Job Retention Scheme (JRS)

 When work is carried out by the company, the company invoices for the work performed and receives payment from its clients.
 Most company directors (who are the ones performing the work) get paid a salary from their company in respect of the services they provide their company and, provided the company is profitable, they may also get paid dividends in respect of their shares in the company.

-As dividends represent a return on the investment in the company by way of the shares owned, at the moment there is no government support available to cover loss of this type of income.
+As dividends represent a return on the investment in the company by way of the shares owned, there was no government support available specifically to cover loss of this type of income.

 Can you be a self-employed director?